Scoring & Standings

 a.
 Exceptions: if there is a forfeit and no one is warming up for the next match OR if the last scheduled match ends early, the referee(s) and captains may mutually agree to allow play on the center court.

 b.
-Unless it is discussed and agreed upon, always assume that the center court is out of bounds.
+Unless it is discussed and agreed upon by both captains, always assume that adjacent courts are out of bounds.

-9) Substitutions – There are two methods.
+10) Substitutions – There are three methods.
 Each team may sub using one method per game.

 a.
-Regular USAV substitutions: Players and teams have an unlimited number of entries per game.
-If using this method, a male must sub for a male and a female must sub for a female.
+Regular USAV substitutions: Players and teams have an unlimited number of entries per game, and any player may sub for another player.

 i.
-An example: Player Amy plays all three front row positions.
-Player Belinda substitutes in for Player Amy and plays all three back row positions.
-Player Amy substitutes back in and plays in the front row.
+An example: Player 1 plays all three front row positions.
+Player 2 substitutes in for Player 1 and plays all three back row positions.
+Player 1 substitutes back in and plays in the front row.

 b.
-Queue method of replacement: A Team may choose a position and replace any number of players when they get to that position.
+Queue method of replacement: A team may choose a position and replace any number of players when they get to that position.
 Each player will play all 6 positions and then rotate out waiting in the queue to rotate back in.
-As long as the required number of women is on the court, replacements do not need to be male for male and female for female.
+As long as the required number of players of either sex is on the court, replacements do not need to be male for male and female for female.
 Alternately you may have a female only queue and a male only.
 A team must decide to have one mixed queue or two separate queues (male queue and female queue).

-10) Injuries – Anyone may sub for an injured player as long as the required number of women remain on the court.
+11) Injuries – Anyone may sub for an injured player as long as the required number of players remain on the court.

 a.
 The injured player may return to the game whenever they are able.